PHACDataHub/privacy_rac_demo/README.md

-This document describes the work done between January 2022 and October 2023 pursuant to an Interchange Agreement between the Government of Canada and Lexpedite Legal Technology Ltd. to develop and test a user-friendly web-based tool for Rules as Code called Blawx.
-It provides insights into the design of Blawx, and how it evolved over that time, and gives an in-depth example of its use.
+This document describes the work done between January 2022 and October 2023 pursuant to an Interchange Agreement between the Government of Canada and Lexpedite Legal Technology Ltd. to develop and test an open source user-friendly web-based tool for Rules as Code called Blawx.
+It provides insights into the design of Blawx, and how it evolved over that time, and gives an in-depth example of its use in developing a prototypical training tool for public servants to learn the requirements of the Privacy Act.
 It also documents some of
 the lessons learned through the development of Blawx and its use in Rules as Code experiments facilitated by the Canada School of Public Service.